We do this by setting the extensions property.

 });

-If we want to update extension properties we can do so on the <file-pond> element itself.
+If we want to update extension options we can do so on the <file-pond> element itself.

 import { defineFilePond } from 'filepond';